EVORA-project/evora-ontology/models/docs/Provider.md

 slot_usage:
   memberOfRi:
     name: memberOfRi
-    description: The research infrastructure of which this organization is a member
+    description: The research infrastructure of which this organization is a member.
     title: member of RI
     broad_mappings:
     - schema:memberOf